roussetcandel/roussetcandel/README.md

 - 👋 Hi, I’m @roussetcandel
 - 👀 I’m interested in learning more and more
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning 3D modeling, digital art, and a bit of CSS
 - 💞️ I’m looking to collaborate on html initial doubts
 - 📫 How to reach me my email: isaacalvescandel@gmail or via instagram https://www.instagram.com/rousset_candel/